yiwang/stjepang.github.io/_posts/2019-03-02-new-channels.md

 sender types and a single receiver type.
 If we were to design channels from scratch today, I'm sure there would be just a single `Sender` type.

-As already mentioned, another issue with the API interface is the fact that `Sender` doesn't implement `Sync`, which will definitely be fixed by the new channel implementation.
+As already mentioned, another issue with this API is the fact that `Sender` doesn't implement `Sync`, which will be fixed by the new channel implementation.

 The third issue is the lack of `send_timeout` method on `SyncSender`, which would